loretoparisi/netflix_challenge/data/good_predictions/README.txt

 Further details on predictions in this folder:

+TIMESVDPP_QUAL_7.216: This was generated on May 14 at 9:25 am.
+An overfitted Time-SVD++ was carried out with 300 factors, 80 iterations, and a learning rate decay of 0.945.
+All other parameters (LRs/RFs) were the same as those in TIMESVDPP_QUAL_7.749.

 KNN_ON_TIMESVDPP_QUAL_7.243: This was generated on May 14 at 12:39 pm. kNN with MIN_COMMON = 24 and MAX_WEIGHT = 200 was carried out on the residuals
 of a Time-SVD++ run with 60 factors, 40 iterations, and 30 time bins (the